DevLUp-Inc/Collab-Template/README.md

 # Collab Template

+> Note: It is recommended to replace this section with a description about your project.

 This template aims to provide the following:

 1. A simple Git workflow designed for teams
 2. Guidelines for project organization
 3. A place to consolidate project resources and documentation

-> Note: It is recommended to replace this section with a description about your project.

 ## Repository Setup

+> Note: Remove this section when done

 1. First start by pressing the green 'Use this template' button as shown below and give your new repo a name.
 This will create a copy